indieisaconcept/grunt-styleguide/README.md

 #### Framework Options
 Framework options are used to pass the appropriate arguments to a styleguide generator.
 These options have a 1:1 mapping to the frameworks available options.

+By default **grunt-styleguide** will determine the CSS preprocess in use by evaluating the selected source files.
+This value will be passed as an option to framework plugins.

-Future versions of **grunt-styleguide** will rationalize these options for all frameworks.
+Future versions of **grunt-styleguide** will further rationalize these options for all frameworks.

 ##### Currently Supported